Ailbhe-Cannon/Ailbhe-Cannon.github.io/_pages/about.md

 - Eastern Europe, South Caucasus, and Central Asia
 - Qualitative and mixed methods

-If you are interested in my work or would like to collaborate, **feel free to get in touch**.
+If you are interested in my work or would like to collaborate, feel free to get in touch!